It only hurts when I laugh. So I don’t laugh much any more. Heh heh, ouch! See what I mean?

 I used to be a stand up comic.
 I specialized in poking fun at people who claimed they’d seen flying saucers or had been abducted by aliens and hauled off into space.
 Guaranteed to get huge laughs, and I always joined in the laughter.

 Then one night I was abducted by strange beings in a flying saucer.
 Not little green men, but giant green Amazon women with four arms—a cross between Shiva and Xena.
-They told me they wanted to conduct experiments on human beings to see if we could be improved.
-Because we sure needed to become better.
-They asked how I wanted to be upgraded.
+They told me they wanted to conduct experiments on human beings.
+Weird sexual experiments?
+No no, just to see if we could be improved.
+Because we sure needed some improvement.
+They asked me how I wanted to be upgraded.
+Greater wisdom?
 Longer life?
 Healthier?
 Taller?
 More hair?

 I told them I wanted to be the funniest person on Earth.
 That stumped them.
 “I think you have to operate on my funny bone,” I suggested.
 This was a new request to them, but they conferred, then said they’d do it.
 They wanted to show how advanced they were, and didn’t want to look bad.